djfarrelly/timezone/README.md

   $ npm install -g browserify
 ```

-To run the server and download all depdencies for the project run this in the
+To run the server and download all dependencies for the project run this in the
 project root directory:

 ```bash